bettercyber/aws/sqlaudit-s3-script.md

 4. Removes the string *]}* from the end of the file.
 5. Replaces thes tring *},* with *}\n* to place each log in a separate line.

-The following command creates a new file named sqlaudit.sh, copies the bash script to the new file, and makes the file executable.
+The following commands create a new file named sqlaudit.sh, copy the bash script to the new file, and make the file executable.
 ```
 touch sqlaudit.sh
 echo "#!/bin/bash